sangnak/Rest_API_Backend/README.md

 # Rest_API_Backend
-Follow internship instruction that you got along with following instruction
+Follow the instruction that you got along with pdf.

 ## Clone this repository --> Commit Code on new branch --> Push the code ---> Send a pull request